After your operation for ovarian cancer

 Your wound is likely to run from your pubic hairline up to your belly button, or above it.

 If you have wound drains, these stay in until they stop draining fluid.
-They can usually come out a couple of days after your operation.
+They can usually come out a few days after your operation.

 You may have stitches that gradually dissolve, so you don't need to have them taken out.
 Other types of stitches or clips stay in for at least 7 to 10 days.
 Your nurse may take them out before you go home.
 Or a nurse at your GP surgery or a district nurse can usually remove them.
 Your nurse will give you information before you go home about how to care for your wound.